9.2-channel home theater receiver with wired networking and Chromecast built-in

 - Headphone Level: With this setting, you can specify the headphone volume (+/-12dB) relative to the main volume.
 This is useful if there's a volume difference between your speakers and your headphones.

-Analog Audio Outputs: The Integra DRX-7.2 is outfitted with the following analog audio outputs.
+Analog Audio Outputs: The Integra DRX-4.2 is outfitted with the following analog audio outputs.

-- Binding-Post Speaker Terminals: There are binding-post terminals for all speaker connections - Front, Center, Surround, Surround Back, Height 1/Zone 3, and Height 2/Zone 2.
+- Binding-Post Speaker Terminals: There are binding-post terminals for all speaker connections - Front, Center, Surround, Surround Back, Height, and Zone 2.
 The binding post terminals will accept bare-wire, pin-connectors, and banana plugs (single only).
 Use 4- to 16-ohm speakers.

-- 11.2ch Pre-Outs: The Integra DRX-7.2 features 11.2ch pre-outs (Front, Center, Surround, Surround Back, Height 1, Height 2, and Dual Subwoofer) for connection of an external power amplifier or amplifiers.
-The pre-outs are variable and the dual subwoofer outputs are discrete.
+- 11.2ch Pre-Outs: The Integra DRX-4.2 features 11.2ch pre-outs (Front, Center, Surround, Surround Back, Height 1, Height 2, and Dual Subwoofer) for connection of an external power amplifier or amplifiers.
+The pre-outs are variable.
+The dual sub outputs are wired in parallel and share the same input signal (they are not discrete).

 - Headphones: When headphones are plugged into the full-size 1/4" jack on the front panel, all the speakers are automatically muted.

-HDMI 2.0b: The Integra DRX-7.2 has eight HDMI inputs (7 rear/1 front) and two HDMI outputs.
+HDMI 2.0b: The Integra DRX-4.2 has seven HDMI inputs (6 rear/1 front) and two HDMI outputs.
 Thanks to the latest HDMI 2.0b specification, the receiver can support 4K/60 Hz Ultra-HD video, HDCP 2.2 compatibility, 4:4:4 color sub-sampling, High Dynamic Range (HDR), and BT.2020 Wide Color Gamut.
 Use a premium high-speed 18Gbps HDMI cable for the best 4K/HDR performance.

 - 4:4:4 Color Subsampling: The receiver's HDMI inputs and HDMI outputs support RGB, YCbCr 4:4:4, YCbCr 4:2:2, and YCbCr 4:2:0 color subsampling (@ 60Hz or 50Hz).
 With 4:4:4 color subsampling, luminance (brightness) and chroma (color) are sampled at the same rate; resulting in an RGB color palette as big as the video sampling rate for a video image with more colors, plus greater color accuracy and detail.